a1bderrahmane/KTH_DD2443_Lab1/REPORT.md

 To compile and execute:
 ```
+cd src
-javac src/MainA.java src/Utils.java
+javac MainA.java Utils.java
-java src/MainA
+java MainA
 ```
-In this task we expect the threads to overwrite each time the incremented value , with a final result being less then the result obtained if the program was to run sequentially .
+In this task we expect the threads to overwrite each time the incremented value , with a final result being less then the result obtained if the program was to run sequentially.

 ### Task 1b: Synchronized keyword
 Source files: